sigsum/log-go/doc/rate-limit.md

 ## Enabling rate limits

-Rate limits are enabled by using the `--rate-limit-config` command line option to the `sigsum-log-primary` server.
+Rate limits are enabled by using the `--rate-limit-config` command line option to the `sigsum-log-primary` server, or the corresponding setting in the main config file.
 Without this option, there are no rate limits (appropriate only if access to the log server is restricted by other means).
 The config file specifies allow-lists of various kinds, and corresponding limits.